SurgVidLM: Towards Multi-grained Surgical Video Understanding with Large Language Model: Introduction

-To address these challenges, we first construct SVU-31K, a large-scale surgical video dataset containing both full video and fine-grained video understanding annotations.
-Based on SVU-31K, we propose the SurgVidLM, the first surgical video language model addressing the gap in multi-grained surgical video comprehension.
-Specifically, our contributions are as follows: (1) We create SVU-31K, a large-scale multi-grained surgical video understanding dataset annotated through a novel knowledge augmentation pipeline.
-SVU-31K designs multiple fine-grained surgical video understanding tasks specific to procedure interaction and perception.
-It also contains annotations of full videos, which allow the model to provide context information for fine-grained understanding.
-(2) We propose SurgVidLM, a two-stage Vid-LLM adopting the StageFocus mechanism for progressive multi-grained surgical video understanding.
-Additionally, Multi-frequency Fusion Attention is integrated to facilitate the interaction of multi-grained visual tokens.
-(3) Extensive comparison and ablation studies prove the outstanding performance of our SurgVidLM, demonstrating its potential in multi-grained surgical video understanding.
+To address these challenges in surgical video understanding, we first construct SVU-31K, a large-scale multi-grained surgical video dataset containing 31K video-text pairs.
+Based on SVU-31K, we propose the SurgVidLM, a novel video-language model that progressively refines video understanding from global to local contexts.
+SurgVidLM effectively integrates multi-frequency visual features, enabling the preservation of essential procedural cues critical for surgical video analysis.
+Specifically, our contributions are as follows: \begin{itemize} \item[--] We propose \textbf{SurgVidLM}, the first multi-grained surgical video language model tailored for robot-assisted surgery, which supports both holistic full video comprehension and fine-grained visual reasoning. \item[--] We develop \textbf{SVU-31K}, a large-scale surgical video understanding dataset annotated through a novel knowledge augmentation pipeline.
+SVU-31K provides both full video and fine-grained video understanding task annotations, which allow the model to achieve structured and context-aware surgical video comprehension. \item[--] SurgVidLM incorporates the \textbf{StageFocus mechanism}, which progressively refines global-to-local video understanding.
+Additionally, \textbf{Multi-frequency Fusion Attention} is integrated to facilitate the interaction of low- and high-frequency visual tokens to preserve both contextual and detailed information. \item[--] Extensive experiments and ablation studies on SVU-31K demonstrate that SurgVidLM outperforms state-of-the-art Vid-LLMs of comparable parameter scale in multi-grained surgical video comprehension.
+These results highlight its potential for surgical scene understanding in robot-assisted surgery. \end{itemize}